Edward Sharpe and the Magnetic Zeros: Origin and first studio album (Up from Below)

 Ebert began initial writing and recording completely alone, doing "the horn lines with [his] mouth or a kazoo on the demos" and "all the background vocals layering ... pretending that there were people there."
 After meeting singer Jade Castrinos outside a Los Angeles cafe, Ebert and Castrinos started writing music together, and became a part of the art and music collective The Masses, which was partially started by some seed money from actor Heath Ledger.
-Their fledgling group eventually swelled to more than ten members, some of whom had been Alex's friends since he was young.
+Their fledgling group eventually swelled to more than ten members, some of whom had been Ebert's friends since he was young.
 In mid-2009, Ebert, Castrinos, and a group of musicians toured the country by bus as Edward Sharpe & the Magnetic Zeros.
 The first show they played in 2009 was at the Marfa Film Festival in Marfa, Texas.
 The band recorded their debut album, Up from Below, in Laurel Canyon.
 Produced by Nicolo Aglietti and Aaron Older, it was released on July 14, 2009.
-Up from Below is also the name of one of the songs in this album, in which Alex states "I was only five/when my dad told me I'd die/I cried as he said son/ was nothing could be done".
-Says Alexander, "My dad would be doing therapy in his office upstairs and I'd hear screamings, because they'd be role-playing and he'd be acting as his patient's father and they'd get upset and hit him and all this stuff.
+Up from Below is also the name of one of the songs in this album, in which Ebert states "I was only five/when my dad told me I'd die/I cried as he said son/ was nothing could be done".
+Says Ebert, "My dad would be doing therapy in his office upstairs and I'd hear screamings, because they'd be role-playing and he'd be acting as his patient's father and they'd get upset and hit him and all this stuff.
 When he wasn't working, I'd go up there to draw and one day the music he was playing, Beethoven I think, delivered to me the idea of life and death.
 The information was bequeathed to me by the music.
 It was sonic and emotional.
 I tapped my dad on the shoulder and asked him if I was going to die and he said, 'Yeah.'"

 On April 12, 2009, the band released "Desert Song", a music video and the first of a 12-part feature-length musical called SALVO!.
-Part 2, "Kisses Over Babylon", was released November 24, 2009 through Spinner.com.
+Part 2, "Kisses Over Babylon", was released November 24, 2009, through Spinner.com.
 Part 3, "40 Day Dream", was uploaded to YouTube by the band on May 19, 2011.